Irkutsk: Development

 From 1848 to 1861, Count Nikolay Muravyov-Amursky was the Governor-General.
 He annexed the Amur Territory to Russia, however, on the spot he showed unbridled despotism and extreme cruelty.
 Since the opening of communication along the Amur in 1854, on the way from St. Petersburg to the Pacific Ocean, the old Yakutsk tract began to decline.
 The population of the city is 28,000, of them there were 3,768 exiles.

 In 1879, on July 4 and 6, a fire burned out of control, destroying the palace of the Governor General, and the principal administrative and municipal offices.
 Many of the other public buildings, including the government archives, the library, and the museum of the Siberian section of the Russian Geographical Society, were completely ruined.
 Three-quarters of the city was destroyed, including approximately 4,000 houses.
 The city quickly rebounded, installing electricity in 1896.
 The first theater was built in 1897 and a major train station opened in 1898.
 The first train arrived in Irkutsk on August 16 of that year.
 By 1900, the city had earned the nickname of "The Paris of Siberia."
+According to the 1897 census, Irkutsk had a population of 51,473, of which 87.4% were Russians, 6.5% Jews, 2.0% Poles, 1.5% Tatars, 0.6% Buryats, 0.5% Germans and 0.4% Ukrainians.